Diversion Program Community Wellness Classes

 Parents and Caregivers: NAMI Basics is a six-session education program for parents and caregivers of youth (ages 22 and younger) who are experiencing mental health conditions or symptoms.
 The NAMI Basics program is free to participants, 99% of whom would recommend the program to others.
 The program is available both in-person and also online.
 To register for the FREE ONLINE COURSE, click NAMI Basics OnDemand.
 Download the NAMI Basics flyer for more information.

 FAMILY MEMBERS (ages 18+): NAMI Keystone PA is offering an online NAMI Family-to-Family course.
-The course will be 8-sessions long, held every Tuesday from 6:30pm-9:00pm starting Sept.
-15th.
+The course will be 8-sessions long, held every Tuesday from 6:30pm-9:00pm starting again in 2021.

 NAMI Family-to-Family is a peer-led program, taught by trained family members.
 They are parents and grandparents, partners, siblings or adult children of individuals who have a mental health diagnosis.
 The group setting of NAMI Family-to-Family provides mutual support, confidentiality, and compassion from individuals who share similar experiences – you realize that you are not alone.
 Registration is required but does not guarantee admission as space is limited.
 (You will be contacted by NAMI to secure your admittance.)
 Download the NAMI Family to Family flyer for more information.